danielkucera/esp-arduino-ebus/README.md

 ## MQTT support
-By setting the MQTT server IP address / hostname, MQTT support is activated.
+MQTT support can be enabled globally on the configuration webpage.
+For a minimal configuration, at least the IP address or hostname of the MQTT server must be specified.
 At the configuration web page you can set
 - server IP address or hostname
 - user name
 - password